 Our Approach to Programming – through a COVID-19 lens

 Operating in a COVID-19 world means safety measures, restrictions and uncertainty about the wisdom/permissibility of any activity that involves large gatherings.
 It also means a world where deficiency needs will be acute, potentially so acute that they eclipse or inhibit people's ability to focus on growth needs.
-As we move into the second half of 2020, we opted to look at our approach to programming to determine how we can best meet our strategic objectives in this new world - and it turns out that that process has stood us in good stead.
+Understanding this, we opted to look at our approach to programming to determine how we can best meet our strategic objectives in this new world - and it turns out that that process has stood us in good stead.

 At Clunes Neighbourhood House our vision is for a community that cares for it's people and place.
 To do this, we deliver a range of programs and our approach has been guided by Maslow's hierarchy of needs.
-Given the diverse socio-economic nature of our population, and the fact that we are a town with many active community groups, we've focused on those target markets that are not typically represented.
-This means that our core programs focus on the first, second and third levels of Maslow's hierarchy - physiological, safety and belonging needs.
+Given the diverse socio-economic nature of our population, and the fact that we are a town that has traditionally had active community groups, we've focused on those target markets that are not typically represented, while also supporting the resilience of existing groups.

 Levels 1 - 2: Physiological and Safety (defined as basic needs, arising in response to a deficiency)